jroblak/jroblak.github.com/_posts/2018-01-12-hack-the-box-jail.md

 {% endhighlight %}

 They correctly exported their directorys as `root_squash`, however `no_all_squash` could be our way in.
-Due to the NFS security model, this means that we can create a user with the same UID/GID as `frank` on the jail box locally, mount the nfs share, and use it as if we were `frank`.
+Due to the NFS security model, this means that we can create a local user with the same UID/GID as `frank` on the jail box, mount the nfs share, and use it as if we were `frank`.
 {% highlight shell %}
 $ cat /etc/passwd